Faculty & Staff

 firstname.lastname@example.org, (630) 829-6225

-Dr. James “Gus” Gustafson is Leadership Scholar-in-Residence for the Center for Values-Driven Leadership at Benedictine University.
+Dr. James “Gus” Gustafson is the Leadership Scholar-in-Residence and core faculty member in Leadership Development for the Center for Values-Driven Leadership at Benedictine University.
 He is the former Chair of the Business Leadership Division of the International Leadership Association, former Editor-in-Chief of the Organization Development Journal, and 2010 recipient of the prestigious Global Strategic Leader Award given by the World HRD Congress.
 Prior to coming to Benedictine, he was Director of Strategic Leadership Research and Development and Organizational Transformation at U.S. Cellular, where he received many awards for his pioneering work in leadership development and organizational change.

 Dr. Gustafson has over 20 years of successful organization development, sales, marketing, operations, leadership development, channel management and general management experience in public, private and non-profit organizations.